cypress-io/cypress-documentation/source/guides/references/configuration.md

 - {% fa fa-exclamation-triangle red %} Does NOT match `*.google.com`
 {% endnote %}

 When Cypress blocks a request made to a matching host, it will automatically send a `503` status code.
-As a convenience it also sets a `x-cypress-matched-blacklist-host` header so you can see which rule it matched.
+As a convenience it also sets a `x-cypress-matched-blocklist-host` header so you can see which rule it matched.

 {% imgTag /img/guides/blocked-host.png "Network tab of dev tools with analytics.js request selected and the response header highlighted " %}